iloveyii/alip/README.md

   * First clone the repository.
   * Then run composer command `composer dump-autoload`.
-  * You need to enable mode rewrite and use the file `.htaccess` in the root directory.
   * Create a database (manually for now) and adjust the database credentials in the `config/db.php` file as per your environment.
   * Run the init command to create the database file as `php init.php`.